 First, the department’s experts conduct a review of scientific knowledge of pests and diseases of concern and prepare an Announcement Information Paper for stakeholders.

-Second, the department prepares a draft report that is released for comment.
+Second, a draft report is prepared and released for stakeholder comment.
 The draft report outlines the identified risks and proposed risk management measures to address any risks identified and achieve Australia’s appropriate level of protection (ALOP).

 Third, the department considers stakeholder comments and publishes a final report.
 This marks the end of the review process.